Reading & Development: 1-2 hours

 Step 7: Test DoesPCEHRExist web service

-If a valid IHI is used, it returns true for the PCEHRExists value in the SOAP response and the application code enables the My Health Record button on the Patient Appointment screen.
+If you use a valid IHI, it returns true for the PCEHRExists value in the SOAP response and the application code enables the My Health Record button on the Patient Appointment screen.

 DoesPCEHRExist also returns the additional information accessCodeRequired which identifies whether record access is allowed or an Access Code is required.
-We will use this information in the next Developer Guide, Gain Access to a My Health Record.
+This information will be used in the next Developer Guide, Gain Access to a My Health Record.

 Step 8: My Health Record test cases

-After running this sample code, it is important to review the Test Cases belonging to Use Case UC.CIS.001 which are part of CIS Software Systems Conformance Testing.
-To provide some direction to you, we will now describe several important test cases with code examples.
+After running this sample code, it is important to review the Test Cases belonging to Use Case UC.CIS.001 which are part of Clinical Information System (CIS) Software Systems Conformance Testing.
+To provide some direction to you, you can view a description of several important test cases with code examples.
 You will need to meet the full list of test cases, please click here.

 Use Case UC.CIS.001